esphome/esphome-docs/guides/getting_started_hassio.rst

   .. note::

-      If you're having problems with flashing over USB, you can always download the firmware using the ``COMPILE`` button and flash the firmware using :ref:`ESPHome-flasher <esphome-flasher>`.
+      If you're having problems with flashing from the add-on, you can always download the firmware using the ``COMPILE`` button and flash the firmware using :ref:`ESPHome-flasher <esphome-flasher>`.

 The configuration files for ESPHome can be found and edited under ``<HOME_ASSISTANT_CONFIG>/esphome/``.